 We know that U of T is a huge school and that St. George is a large campus.
 We are working to make our department into a community of students and researchers, where people might hang out even out of class time.
 We have faculty members dedicated to enhancing student experience, a space dedicated to undergraduates that can be booked for meetings, a lively coffee room, and an excellent student society.
 Please visit the Religion Undergraduate Student Association (RUSA).

-You should feel free to contact Simon Coleman, Undergraduate Associate Chair (firstname.lastname@example.org) or Phoebe To, our undergraduate administrator (email@example.com).
+You should feel free to contact Laura Beth Bugg, Acting Associate Chair, Undergraduate (firstname.lastname@example.org) or Phoebe To, our undergraduate administrator (email@example.com).
 If you want to talk to an undergraduate at the DSR, we would aim to put you in touch with someone who could share their experiences with you.

 The DSR is one of the best Departments for the Study of Religion in the world, with internationally-known scholars and a large array of doctoral and post-doctoral researchers.
 We make a strong contribution to the overall reputation of the University of Toronto.